qiime2/docs/source/tutorials/sample-classifier.rst

 Predicting continuous (i.e., numerical) sample data
 ---------------------------------------------------

 Supervised learning regressors predict continuous metadata values of unlabeled samples by learning the composition of labeled training samples.
-For example, we may use a regressor to predict the abundance of a metabolite that will be producted by a microbial community, or a sample's pH,  temperature, or altitude as a function of the sequence variants, microbial taxa, or metabolites detected in a sample.
+For example, we may use a regressor to predict the abundance of a metabolite that will be produced by a microbial community, or a sample's pH,  temperature, or altitude as a function of the sequence variants, microbial taxa, or metabolites detected in a sample.
 In this tutorial, we will use the `ECAM study`_, a longitudinal cohort study of microbiome development in U.S. infants.
 Download the feature table and sample metadata with the following links:

 .. download::
    :url: https://data.qiime2.org/2019.7/tutorials/longitudinal/sample_metadata.tsv